 8.2.1 RACH Optimization (Random Access Optimisation)

-Figure 8.1.1-1 depicts a procedure that describes how MnS producer of D-SON management can manage the RACH optimization (D-SON) function.
-It is assumed that the MnS producer of D-SON management has consumed the performance assurance management service to collect RACH optimisation related measurements.
+Figure 8.2.1-1 depicts a procedure that describes how D-SON management function can manage the RACH optimization (D-SON) function.
+It is assumed that the D-SON management function has consumed the performance assurance management service to collect RACH optimisation related measurements.

-Figure 9.1.1-1: RACH Optimization procedure
+Figure 8.2.1-1: RACH Optimization procedure

-1. The MnS producer of D-SON management consumes the MnS of provisioning with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure the targets for RACH optimization function.
+1. The D-SON management function consumes the provisioning MnS with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure the targets for RACH optimization function.

-1.a The MnS of provisioning sets the targets for RACH optimization (D-SON) function (NOTE).
+1.a The provisioning MnS sets the targets for RACH optimization (D-SON) function (NOTE).

-2. The MnS producer of D-SON management consumes the management service for NF provisioning with modifyMOIAttributes operation to enable the RACH optimization function for a given NR cell.
+2. The D-SON management function consumes the provisioning MnS with modifyMOIAttributes operation to enable the RACH optimization function for a given NR cell.

-3.a The MnS of provisioning enables the RACH optimization (D-SON) function (NOTE).
+3.a The provisioning MnS enables the RACH optimization (D-SON) function (NOTE).

 3. The RACH optimization (D-SON) function receives the RACH information report from UE(s), and analyses them to determine the actions to optimize the RACH performance if the performance does not meet the targets by updating the RACH parameters.

-4. The MnS producer of D-SON management collects the RACH related performance measurements.
+4. The D-SON management function collects the RACH related performance measurements.

-5. The MnS producer of D-SON management analyses the measurements to evaluate the RACH performance,
+5. The D-SON management function analyses the measurements to evaluate the RACH performance,

-6. The MnS producer of D-SON management consumes the MnS of provisioning with modifyMOIAttributes operation to update the targets of the RACH optimization function, when the RACH optimization performance does not meet the targets:
+6. The D-SON management function consumes the provisioning MnS with modifyMOIAttributes operation to update the targets of the RACH optimization function, when the RACH optimization performance does not meet the targets:

-6.a The MnS of provisioning updates the targets for RACH optimization function (NOTE).
+6.a The provisioning MnS updates the targets for RACH optimization function (NOTE).

-NOTE: The interface between MnS of provisioning and RACH optimization is not subject to standardization.
+NOTE: The interface between provisioning MnS and RACH optimization is not subject to standardization.

 8.2.2 MRO (Mobility Robustness Optimisation)

-Figure 8.1.2-1 depicts a procedure that describes how MnS producer of D-SON management can manage the MRO function.
-It is assumed that the MnS producer of D-SON management has consumed the management service of performance assurance to create PM jobs to collect handover related measurements.
+Figure 8.2.2-1 depicts a procedure that describes how D-SON management function can manage the MRO function.
+It is assumed that the D-SON management function has consumed the performance assurance MnS to create PM jobs to collect handover related measurements.

-Figure 8.1.2-1: MRO procedure
+Figure 8.2.2-1: MRO procedure

-1. The MnS producer of D-SON management consumes the MnS producer of provisioning with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure targets for the MRO function.
+1. The D-SON management function consumes the provisioning MnS with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure targets for the MRO function.

-1.a The MnS producer of provisioning sets the targets for MRO function (NOTE).
+1.a The provisioning MnS sets the targets for MRO function (NOTE).

-2. The MnS producer of D-SON management consumes the management service for NF provisioning with modifyMOIAttributes operation to enable the MRO function for a given NR cell.
+2. The D-SON management function consumes the NF provisioning MnS with modifyMOIAttributes operation to enable the MRO function for a given NR cell.

-3.a The MnS producer of provisioning enables the MRO function (NOTE).
+3.a The provisioning MnS enables the MRO function (NOTE).

 3. The MRO function receives MRO information reports from UE(s), and analyses them to determine the actions to optimize the MRO performance. fI the performance does not meet the targets, it updates the handover parameters.

-4. The MnS producer of D-SON management collects MRO related performance measurements.
+4. The D-SON management function collects MRO related performance measurements.

-5. The MnS producer of D-SON management analyses the measurements to evaluate the MRO performance,
+5. The D-SON management function analyses the measurements to evaluate the MRO performance,

-6. The MnS producer of D-SON management consumes the MnS producer of provisioning with modifyMOIAttributes operation to update the targets of the MRO function if the MRO performance does not meet the targets.
+6. The D-SON management function consumes the provisioning MnS with modifyMOIAttributes operation to update the targets of the MRO function if the MRO performance does not meet the targets.

-6.a The MnS producer of provisioning updates the targets for MRO function (NOTE).
+6.a The provisioning MnS updates the targets for MRO function (NOTE).

-NOTE: The interface between MnS producer of provisioning and MRO function is not subject to standardization.
+NOTE: The interface between provisioning MnS and MRO function is not subject to standardization.

 8.2.3 PCI configuration